gocd/docs.go.cd/extension_points/package_repository_extension.md

 ### Value stream modeling tip

-Depending on whether Go is also publishing the package or just consuming it, there are two options for modeling a value stream that includes packages.
+Depending on whether GoCD is also publishing the package or just consuming it, there are two options for modeling a value stream that includes packages.

-1. The first scenario is where the package is published from some pipeline in Go.
+1. The first scenario is where the package is published from some pipeline in GoCD.
 Say pipeline X publishes package P to an external repo and pipeline Y consumes P. To trigger Y after publication of P, there are two options:
     1. Pipeline dependency: X becomes a material for Y. Y resolves the exact version of P and downloads it on its own (although this [tip](http://support.thoughtworks.com/entries/23754976-Pass-variables-to-other-pipelines) may be used to pass package version information from X to Y).
 X will appear as an upstream component of Y in the [value stream map.](../navigation/value_stream_map.md)
     2. Package material: Y adds P as a package material.
 Y no longer has to resolve P.

     It isn't advisable to do both as Y will then schedule twice.
 The choice depends on how closely the activities in pipeline X and Y are related.
 If it is important to see X and Y together in the same value stream map, then option \#1 makes sense.
-2. The second scenario is where Go does not know about how/who published the package.
+2. The second scenario is where GoCD does not know about how/who published the package.
 Perhaps it got published by a job in Jenkins.
 Or perhaps the package is an open source package on a public repository on the internet.
 In this case the only option is to use a package material.
-Go helps you trace back to the external origin of the package if the package creator adds trackback information to the package metadata.
+GoCD helps you trace back to the external origin of the package if the package creator adds trackback information to the package metadata.
 The details of this will vary by plugin.
 In case of the bundled yum plugin, we use the URL field in rpm metadata for this.

 ### Permissions

 Repositories and their packages are global entities not tied to a pipeline group or environment.
 Pipeline group admins may define repositories and packages for use in their pipelines.
 One pipeline group admin may also use packages defined by another for their pipelines.
 Changing a package definition will cause all dependent pipelines to schedule - even those not in the same pipeline group as that of the person editing.
 Because of this, we don't have a UI way of changing the definition of a package.
-Only the Go admin can change it via Admin \> Config XML tab.
+Only the GoCD admin can change it via Admin \> Config XML tab.

 ### Polling

-Even if no pipelines use a package, Go polls for newer packages every minute.
-This may be turned off at a package level by setting [autoUpdate](../configuration/configuration_reference.md#package) to false via the config xml (Go admins only). autoUpdate is turned on by default.
+Even if no pipelines use a package, GoCD polls for newer packages every minute.
+This may be turned off at a package level by setting [autoUpdate](../configuration/configuration_reference.md#package) to false via the config xml (GoCD admins only). autoUpdate is turned on by default.
 When a newer package is found, the pipelines for which it is a material get scheduled (assuming [auto scheduling of pipelines](../configuration/pipeline_scheduling.md) is on).
 Also see [API scheduling](https://api.gocd.org/current/#scheduling-pipelines).

 ### Package information display